arungudelli/python.shiksha/content/en/tips/remove-key-from-dictionary.md

 ## Conclusion

-As we look to conclude this article, in this we discussed about a lot of methods by which we remove a key from python dictionary, starting from pure beginner method to a somewhat advanced level method.
+As we look to conclude this article, in this we discussed about a lot of methods by which we remove a key from Python dictionary, starting from pure beginner method to a somewhat advanced level method.

 But out of all the methods that we have discussed here, it is _very much appropriate_ to use the `pop()` method to achieve the result.